-AdHoc The WLAN USB stick is operating in Peer-to-Peer mode.
+AdHoc The WLAN USB module is operating in Peer-to-Peer mode.
 The virtual MAC address used by computers participating in the specified Ad-Hoc network will also be displayed at the same time.
-Associated The WLAN USB stick is operating in Infrastructure mode.
+Associated The WLAN USB module is operating in Infrastructure mode.
 This field also shows the MAC address of the Access Point with which you are communicating.
-Listening Indicates that the adapter is listening on all allowed channels, but has not yet found a peer-to-peer or infrastructure network with which is able to associate.
-Stopped Radio has been stopped by clicking Disable Radio button Scanning The WLAN USB stick is scanning for transmissions by other wireless adapters on all channels.
-Associating The WLAN USB stick is in the process of associating with a network.
-Not Associated The WLAN USB stick has not found any network with which is able to associate.
+Listening Indicates that the adapter is listening on all allowed channels, but has not yet found a Peer-to-Peer or Infrastructure network with which is able to associate.
+Stopped Radio has been stopped by clicking Disable Radio button Scanning The WLAN USB module is scanning for transmissions by other wireless adapters on all channels.
+Associating The WLAN USB module is in the process of associating with a network.

+The WLAN USB module has not found any network with which is able to associate.